 PROJECT WITH ROHINGYA REFUGEES | bangladesh

-In April 2018 Hannah travelled to refugee camps in Bangladesh through the NGO BRAC.
+Hannah visited the refugee camps in Cox’s Bazaar, Bangladesh through the NGO BRAC.
 Over one million Rohingya refugees have fled violence across the border in neighboring Myanmar.
 The UN says the Rohingya’s situation is the ‘world’s fastest growing refugee crisis.’

 During her time in the Kutupalong refugee camp, Hannah spent her mornings painting with children in one of 200 Child-Friendly Spaces run by BRAC.
 Her afternoons were spent meeting with many Rohingya women and listening to their stories.
 Following her return from Bangladesh, Hannah painted a number of portraits of the Rohingya women she met.